BrandonStackDev/BoomShockaFps/README.md

 In Menu controls,
  - arrow up and down to select
  - ENTER to submit
+ - in options
- - in options D is toggle difficulty and Y is toggle y-inversion
+    - D is toggle difficulty
+    - Y is toggle y-inversion
+    - Q is toggle Quick Fire (defaults to true)
+        - quick fire enabled means you can fire as quickly as you want
+        - disabled means you have to let the weapon recharge (timed to the sound effect of firing)

 ## tools